Tips to prevent fraud

 The chargeback framework provides a process for cardholders to dispute transactions processed by merchants, most commonly because their card was used without their consent or the merchant didn’t provide the goods and services the cardholder expected.

-There are two types of chargebacks – fraud chargebacks and non-fraud chargebacks.
+There are two types of main chargeback types – fraud chargebacks and non-fraud chargebacks.

 Fraud chargebacks occur where the cardholder claims that their card was used without their consent.
 The merchant must then prove the cardholder, and not another person in possession of the card or card details, initiated and completed the transaction.

 Non-fraud chargebacks happen where the cardholder claims that the merchant did not provide goods and services as described.
-The merchant must prove the goods and services were provided in accordance with the agreement between the two parties.
+The merchant must then prove the goods and/or services were provided in accordance with the agreement between the two parties.

-Chargebacks are managed in accordance with the regulations set by each card scheme, for example MasterCard and Visa, and they make the ultimate determination of financial liability.
-Where the regulations permit, Tyro will take steps to defend chargebacks and shift liability from our merchant to the cardholder.
+Chargebacks are managed in accordance with the regulations set by each card scheme, for example Mastercard and Visa, and they make the ultimate determination of financial liability.
+Where the regulations permit, Tyro will take steps to defend chargebacks and seek to shift liability from our merchant to the cardholder.

 2. Know the meaning of “Authorisation”

-The authorisation process undertaken by your payment terminal confirms that the card used in the payment transaction has not been blocked by the card issuer and has sufficient funds to cover the transaction value.
+The authorisation process undertaken by a payment terminal or eCommerce solution confirms that the card used in the payment transaction has not been blocked by the card issuer and has sufficient funds to cover the transaction value.

-Authorisation may return an “approval”, however this does not mean that the card is being used by the genuine cardholder.
-It is important to consider this when processing Mail Order/Telephone Order (MOTO) transactions as you can’t see the person holding the card.
-So remember, chargebacks may still be received even when authorisation/approval is provided.
+Authorisation may return an “approval”, however this does not mean that the card is being used by the genuine cardholder, and this is an important consideration when processing Mail Order/Telephone Order (MOTO) and eCommerce transactions.
+Chargebacks may still be received, even when authorisation/approval is provided.